MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 robots: noindex,nofollow
 ---
 # Connect Okta to Microsoft Cloud App Security
-  This section provides instructions for connecting [!INCLUDE[Adallom](./includes/adallom_md.md)] to your existing Okta account using the connector APIs.
+  This section provides instructions for connecting Cloud App Security to your existing Okta account using the connector APIs.

 ## How to connect Okta to Cloud App Security

-1. It is recommended that you create an admin Service Account in Okta for [!INCLUDE[Adallom](./includes/adallom_md.md)].
+1. It is recommended that you create an admin Service Account in Okta for Cloud App Security.

      Make sure you use an account with Super Admin permissions.